-- Patents are the key drivers of our innovation economy.
-They support the creation of new and innovative products and services, which in turn creates new jobs.
-TechNet values the incentives of the patent system, and recognizes that predatory litigation threatens to undermine this precious resource.
+· Patents are key drivers of our innovation economy.
+They support the creation of new and innovative products and services, which, in turn, create new jobs.
+TechNet values the incentives of the patent system and recognizes that predatory litigation threatens to undermine this precious resource.

-- With technologies evolving more rapidly than ever, TechNet believes federal legislation must ensure our patent system promotes an environment where innovation can flourish among companies of all sizes and across all sectors.
+· With technologies evolving more rapidly than ever, TechNet believes patent law and policy must foster an environment where innovation can flourish among companies of all sizes and across all sectors.